itamadev/frc-robot-ci-java/README.md

 This repo consists of some basic useful actions for running CI (Continous Integration) on FRC robot code (Java).

+## Example

+[Here](https://github.com/itamadev/frc-robot-ci-java/pull/2) you can see an example PR (Pull Request) demonstrating the GitHub Actions

 ## References

 - [Setting up CI for Robot Code using GitHub Actions](https://docs.wpilib.org/en/stable/docs/software/advanced-gradlerio/robot-code-ci.html)